-How can technologie help people in creating and discovering their social pattern and needs that works best for them individual and highlight the importance of balancing social life and solitude?
+How can technology help people in creating and discovering their social pattern and needs that works best for them individually and highlight the importance of balancing social life and solitude?

 Create one or more 'social robots' that operate in public space and invite people to interact with it and each other.
 To investigate these interactions between robots and humans, we made quick robot prototypes to test.
-We took in consideration the definition of what makes a social robot, namely having two-way interaction, having thoughts and feelings, aware of their social environment and need to move independent and behave unpredicatably.
-From these tests we saw that it was really important to give clear affordances and functions and needs for others to interact with the robots.
+We took into consideration the definition of what makes a social robot, namely having two-way interaction, having thoughts and feelings, aware of their social environment, and need to move independently and behave unpredictably.
+From these tests, we saw that it was really important to give clear affordances and functions and needs for others to interact with the robots.

 Combined with this we made a community platform to share our stories, insights and instructions for others to be inspired by.
 And also the instructions how to get started your self with ordering the kit and making the robot.
 And a forum to support these makers and encourage a community of social robot makers/hackers to grow.

 To get insights how other people would experience this process we did a co-design session with 5 people over Zoom.
 Here we saw that people enjoyed creating the robots.
 Also we got insights in how to improve the platform and instructions.